-During the proposed seismic program, there will be one seismic ship at all times and a picket vessel on site during most of the program (30-120 days in 2013).
+During the proposed seismic program, there will be one seismic ship at all times and a picket vessel on site during most of the program (30-120 days in most cases).
 It is anticipated that a supply ship will also be on site occasionally.
+In 2015, a second source vessel will be present but will not activate air sources concurrently with the primary source vessel.
 There is some risk for collision between marine mammals and vessels, but given the slow surveying speed (4.5 to 5 knots; 8.3 to 9.3 km/h) of the seismic vessel (and its picket vessel); this risk is minimal (Laist et al. 2001; Vanderlaan and Taggart 2007).
 Marine mammal responses to ships are presumably responses to noise, but visual or other cues are also likely involved.
 Marine mammal response (or lack thereof) to ships and boats (pre-1995 studies) are summarized in Richardson et al. (1995), p.
 252 to 274.
 More recent studies are described in LGL (2007a).
 Marine mammal responses to the presence of vessels are variable.
 Seals often show considerable tolerance to vessels.
 Toothed whales sometimes show no avoidance reactions and occasionally approach them; however, some species are displaced by vessels.
 Baleen whales often interrupt their normal behaviour and swim rapidly away from vessels that have strong or rapidly changing noise, especially when a vessel heads directly towards a whale.
 Stationary vessels or slow-moving, "non-aggressive" vessels typically elicit very little response from baleen whales.